(Last Updated On: March 6, 2023)

 You can also get even deeper into the workings of the Tsukiji Fish Market by taking a guided tour with a knowledgable local who can explain the history of the market and the different stalls that you’ll see.

-The Imperial Palace
+Tokyo Imperial Palace

 The Imperial Palace is an imposing structure near Tokyo Central Station.
-Though it’s not possible to access the inner area unless on a guided tour, it is permitted to wander through the vast park surrounding the palace and there’s a great photo spot in the park where the palace and the bridge and pond leading inside are all in shot.
+Though it’s not possible to access the inner area unless on a guided tour it is permitted to wander through the vast park surrounding the palace and there’s a great spot in the park where the palace and the bridge and pond leading inside are all in shot.

 The East Gardens are also usually open for a wander and they’re wonderfully pretty.

-Godzilla Square
+Visit Godzilla Square

 Shinjuku Robot Restaurant